 The Rann of Kutch is a 7500km2 seasonal salt marsh on the Gujarat-Pakistan border.
 It is divided into two main parts; Great Rann of Kutch and Little Rann of Kutch (East), which is famous as the world’s last refuge of the Indian wild ass (ghudkhur in the local Gujarati language).

 During monsoon, the salty desert fills with standing water.
 In very wet years, the wetland extends from the Gulf of Kutch on the west through to the Gulf of Cambay on the east.
+The white desert is then unrecognizable.
+This arid zone gives way to a vast sea, overlooked by a completely scenic sky.
+A must !

 The area was a vast shallow of the Arabian Sea until continuing geological uplift closed off the connection with the sea, creating a vast lake that was still navigable during the time of Alexander the Great.